radcamp/radcamp.github.io/LatinAmerica2026/exercises/fastq-qc.md

 # The FASTQ data format & Quality Control (QC)

+## Goals of this exercise
+* Become more comfortable with command line interface (CLI)
+* View and understand the fastq format
+* Be able to locate the restriction enzyme recognition sequence in raw data

 ## Command line interface (CLI) basics
 The CLI provides a way to navigate a file system, move files around, and run commands all inside a little black window.
 The down side of CLI is that you have to learn many at first seemingly esoteric commands for doing all the things you would normally do with a mouse.
 However, there are several advantages of CLI: